-They’re traits that, after having gone through recovery and reached a place of normalcy around my eating habits, I thought nothing of.
-They didn’t particularly bother me… but one day, I stopped and thought about it.
-I was in a situation at a restaurant where my rice arrived pre-mixed into my curry, and it sent me into panic mode.
-I was unable to carry out my ‘benign’ food quirk and I found myself sitting in the bathroom wondering how I was going to get out of eating my dinner.
+After having gone through recovery and reached a place of normalcy around my eating habits, I thought nothing of these traits.
+They didn’t particularly bother me.
+Until one day, I stopped and thought about it.
+I was in a situation at a restaurant where my rice arrived pre-mixed into my curry.
+And it sent me into panic mode.
+Unable to carry out my ‘benign’ food quirk, I found myself sitting in the bathroom wondering how to get out of eating my dinner.

 “What is a ritualistic eating behavior?”

 Ritualistic eating behaviors (REBs) are compulsory behaviors around food (including preparation, consumption and any situation involving food).
 Most of us have some REB’s or ‘food quirks’ and these aren’t inherently problematic.
-For instance, we may sit at the same table at our favourite cafe, or take a sip of water at the start of every meal.
+For instance, we may sit at the same table at our favorite cafe.
+Or take a sip of water at the start of every meal.
 However, when they start to intertwine with the beliefs of your eating disorder, things can get dangerous.

 “Do REBs predict an eating disorder?”

-Not necessarily – as eating rituals are such a deeply ingrained part of our culture.
-However, REBs can contribute to the severity of an eating disorder if the REBs inhibit or influence your life in a negative way.
+Not necessarily.
+As eating rituals are such a deeply ingrained part of our culture.
+However, REBs can contribute to the severity of an eating disorder if it inhibits or influences your life in a negative way.

 “How do we tell the difference between a harmless quirk and a symptom of something more dangerous?”